wp-plugins/mobiloud-mobile-app-plugin/readme.txt

 With your own mobile app, you can convert casual visitors into loyal followers that stick and come back to your content.
 It's like a newsletter on steroids. **Send push notifications** to bring your mobile users back and keep them engaged.
 You'll notice more repeated visits!

 = Increase your mobile traffic =
-Mobile users tend to consume on average more content every time they load an app, compared to a desktop or mobile site.
-Your mobile app will also be featured in the App Store and Google's Play Store, giving you access to millions of app users from right around the world.
+The experience in a mobile app is so good that mobile users tend to consume on average more content every time they load an app, compared to a desktop or mobile site (we see 5x more views/visit on apps).
+Your mobile app will also be featured in the App Store and Google's Play Store, giving you access to millions of mobile app users from right around the world.

 = Make money with mobile advertising =
 We support Google's Admob out of the box, the most popular mobile advertising solution, but you can add any HTML code to display your banners!
 And you can also sell the app if you wish.